Endurance develops strength of character in us~ Romans 5:4 NLT

 Back on Two Wheels~

 Saturday was a cooler day than we'd had in a while.
 There was a high haze in the air, filtering the direct sunlight.
 I hadn't ridden since the 6th of June & that was my only ride the entire month.
-I looked back at last year & I'd only ridden twice, so didn't feel as bad about it.
+I looked back at last year & I'd only ridden three times, so didn't feel as bad about it.

 Ready to ride~